sjjhsjjh/blender-driver/documents/backlog.md

 Backlog
 =======
+-   Next video:

+    -   Control object creation from the browser.
+    -   Control camera motion from the browser.

 -   Load the get_generic store by retrieving some things or in some other way at game_initialise.

+-   Maybe add a sweeper or something that ends any objects that have somehow escaped from the gameObjects array.

 -   See about getting the launch script to start the browser, or at least refresh.